xot/IPEN-engineering-cookbook/README.md

 Lead editor for this cookbook is Jaap-Henk Hoepman, jhh@cs.ru.nl.

 [main.md](./main.md) is the entry point for this document.
-For the moment just dump your contributions in that file,.
+For the moment just dump your contributions in that file.
 I will occasionally check whether some structuring (creating sections or splitting files) is necessary.
 Of course, feel free to create any structure you think is needed!

+If you contribute to this cookbook, please be sure to leave your name and details in the contributors section in [main.md](./main.md).

 See also the related [IPEN Privacy Cookbook for Business Processes](https://github.com/michael-oneill/IPEN-cookbook/).